Your oncologist is treating the cancer, but who’s tracking the metabolic fire that may be feeding it?

 For nearly a century, researchers have recognized that cancer cells handle energy and nutrients differently than healthy cells.
 The observation dates to the 1920s, when Otto Warburg noticed that cancer cells burn glucose in an unusual way, producing large amounts of lactate even when plenty of oxygen is available.
 This pattern is so distinctive that it still bears his name today, the Warburg effect.
 Warburg’s insight was largely pushed aside during the decades when cancer research focused almost exclusively on genetic mutations, but it has come roaring back over the last fifteen years.
 Cancer has been called a “metabolic disease,” and for good reason.
 A growing body of work, led most visibly by Thomas Seyfried, PhD, at Boston College, now views cancer fundamentally as a disorder of how cells produce energy and handle nutrients, with genetic mutations serving more as facilitators than as first causes.
 Struggling mitochondria, disordered nutrient signaling, and the loss of metabolic flexibility do not just come along for the ride during cancer development.
 They help set the stage for it.

 This framing has direct consequences for how we think about the labs described in the rest of this article.
 Cancer and cardiometabolic diseases often travel along the same highway, driven by the same underlying metabolic problems and branching off at different exits depending on a person’s genetics, tissue vulnerabilities, and lifetime exposures.
-The same biomarkers that predict cardiovascular disease and type 2 diabetes, including fasting insulin and HOMA-IR, hemoglobin A1c, the triglyceride-to-HDL ratio, high-sensitivity C-reactive protein, fasting glucose, apolipoprotein B, oxidized LDL, the neutrophil-to-lymphocyte ratio, and waist circumference, also help predict cancer risk, death from cancer, and how likely an existing cancer is to resist treatment.
+The same biomarkers that predict cardiovascular disease and type 2 diabetes, including fasting insulin and HOMA-IR, hemoglobin A1c, the triglyceride-to-HDL ratio, high-sensitivity C-reactive protein, fasting glucose, apolipoprotein B, oxidized LDL, the neutrophil-to-lymphocyte ratio, and waist circumference, also help predict cancer risk, mortality, and how likely an existing cancer is to resist treatment.
 Chronically high insulin acts as a steady growth signal through the IGF-1 axis.
 Elevated blood sugar preferentially feeds the kind of energy metabolism cancer cells favor.
 Widespread inflammation, reflected by a high hs-CRP and a rising neutrophil-to-lymphocyte ratio, creates the same pro-cancer environment throughout the body that tumors build around themselves locally.
 Oxidized LDL reflects ongoing damage to DNA, proteins, and fats, the kind of damage that helps start cancer in the first place and helps it resist treatment once established.
 Abnormal cholesterol patterns change the supply of fatty acids that cancer cells use for fuel.
 And visceral fat, the fat stored deep around your organs, behaves like an active hormone-producing organ, releasing inflammatory chemicals and extra estrogens that pour into the same hostile internal environment.

 Glucose Metabolism Markers